What are the best places to visit South America in 2018? You know, the top destinations in South America for travel trendsetters?

 -Kerry and Eldon from Expert Traveller

 Bogotá is hipster gritty, incredibly diverse, and surprisingly cosmopolitan; it’s also increasingly safe, making it almost certain to become one of South America’s most sought-after destinations in the near future.
 Get here before that happens!
 The city is huge – 8 million people over 685 square miles – at an elevation of 8,681 feet (sorry Denver).
 It offers a massive urban terrain to explore with fantastic street art, beautiful museums, a great restaurant scene, and hopping nightlife.
 Plus, it’s nestled in the Andes with easy access to hikes that will make you feel far away from all of Bogotá’s bustle.
 So, what are you waiting for?
+Add Bogotá to your list of the best places to visit in South America.

 -Scott from The Line Trek